dgraph-io/dgraph/wiki/content/mutations/index.md

 }
 ```

+Here, the query block queries for a user with `email` as `user@company1.io`.
+It stores
+the `uid` of the user in variable `v`.
+The mutation block then updates the `age` of the
+user by extracting the uid from the variable `v` using `uid` function.

-You can achieved the same result with `json` using the following:
+We can achieve the same result using `json` dataset as follows:

 ```sh
 curl -H "Content-Type: application/json" -X POST localhost:8080/mutate?commitNow=true -d  $'